 - Allowable as dictated by University policy, sponsor policies and federal regulation.
-Appendices A and B of this policy statement list and describe the costs specifically deemed unallowable by the University and by OMB A-21, Section J.
+Appendices A and B of this policy statement list and describe the costs specifically deemed unallowable by the University and by 2 CFR §200.420.

 - Allocable as a cost that has a direct benefit and is directly attributable to the project being performed.

-Among other factors, a cost is allocable to a sponsored agreement if (1) it is incurred solely to advance the work under the sponsored agreement; (2) it benefits both the sponsored agreement and other work of the institution in proportions that can be approximated through the use of reasonable methods; or (3) it is necessary to the overall operation of the institution and, in light of the principles provided in OMB A-21, is deemed to be assignable in part to sponsored projects.
+Among other factors, a cost is allocable to a sponsored agreement if (1) it is incurred solely to advance the work under the sponsored agreement; (2) it benefits both the sponsored agreement and other work of the institution in proportions that can be approximated through the use of reasonable methods; or (3) it is necessary to the overall operation of the institution and, in light of the principles provided in Uniform Guidance - Subpart E, is deemed to be assignable in part to sponsored projects.